CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 ## First approach

 The basic idea of parallel computing is: there are several tasks that, instead of being done sequentially, they could be carried out at the same time (improving performance) by different processes.
-The only restriction is that the tasks can not completly dependent (otherwise they could not be parallelized).
 Examples of tasks that can be parallelized are: generation of random numbers, matrix multiplication, the branch and bound algorithm, etc.

 When using parallel computing, there are some commands that we will need most of the time: